philipwalton/mozart/README.md

 ## Getting Started

 Mozart provides a single factory method that can be used to create new constructors.
-When given no arguments, an annoymous constructor is returned.
-If passed a name, a constructor is created with that name. *(Note, named constructors can be useful for debugging.)*
+When given no arguments, an anonymous constructor is returned.
+If passed a name, a constructor is created with that name (named constructors can be useful for debugging)*.

 ```javascript
 var ctor = require('mozart');